Fire risk assessments

 Following the tragic fire at Grenfell Tower in 2017, the government changed its building safety guidelines by issuing a series of advice notes.

 These advice notes were intended to give building owners clear guidance about how to make sure their properties are constructed and maintained safely.

 For these buildings, L&Q will not be carrying out an intrusive inspection.
-However, we will continue to inspect these buildings on a regular basis through our Fire Risk Assessments.
+However, we'll continue to inspect these buildings on a regular basis through our fire risk assessments.